discus-sions/TownOfHost-TheOtherRoles/README.md

 ### Egoist

-Create by そうくん<br>
+Created by そうくん<br>
 Original idea by しゅー<br>

 Team : Neutral<br>
 Basis : Shapeshifter<br>
-Victory Condition : Satisfy the Impostor victory condition after all the Impostors die.<br>
+Victory Condition : Feel the Impostor victory after all the Impostors die.<br>

 The Egoists are counted among the Impostors.<br>
 They have the same ability as Shapeshifters.<br>
-Impostors and Egoists can see but cannot kill each other.<br>
+Impostors and Egoists knows each other but cannot kill each other.<br>
-The Egoists have to exile all Impostors before leading to Impostor win.<br>
+The Egoists have to exile all the Impostors before having the Impostor win.<br>
 Egoist win means Impostor lose and vice versa.<br>

 **NOTE:**